 In addition, many Delbarton Students including: Abdel Banda, Thomas Killian, Alex Balog, Mickey Moran, Andew Soulas, Tom Hanley, Kenny Nyameke, Brendan Barry, Matthew McNamara, Matthew Killian, Kevin Lewis, and David Lewis have participated in one or more of the SBIG mission trips to Ghana to work with the four schools and orphanages supported by SBIG.
 Many Delbarton parents have also participated in one or more trips including Steve Balog, George Barry, Mike Moran, Joe McNamara, and Tom Killian.

-Most recently, on June 10, 2014, Delbarton School donated approximately 2,000 boxes (156 boxes) for shipment to schools and orphanages in Ghana that are supported by SBIG.
+On June 10, 2014, Delbarton School donated approximately 2,000 boxes (156 boxes) for shipment to schools and orphanages in Ghana that are supported by SBIG.

 CALVARY EPISCOPAL CHURCH